-Subject: Geotechnical Investigation Report Proposed Affordable Housing Development 16th and Carlos Streets Moss Beach, California
+Subject: Geotechnical Investigation Report

+16th and Carlos Streets Moss Beach, California

-Dear Mr. Bielak,
+Dear Ms. Ip,

-We are pleased to present our geotechnical investigation report for the proposed Carlos Street affordable housing development in Moss Beach, California.
+We are pleased to present our geotechnical investigation report, dated June 28, 2022, for the proposed Cypress Point Family Community affordable housing development in Moss Beach, California.
 Our geotechnical investigation was performed in accordance with our General Consultant Services Agreement with MP Moss Beach Associates L.P., dated March 21, 2017.

 The project site is located on the eastern side of Carlos Street between Sierra Street to the south and 16th Street to the north.
-The subject property encompasses an area of approximately 10.4 acres of vacant land and is bordered by a combination of single-family homes and vacant land to the north and east, single-family homes to the south, and Carlos Street to the west.
-The site slopes up gently to moderately to the east/northeast with the exception of a north-facing slope along the northern side of the site, which slopes moderately down to the north, and some localized flat areas near the center and eastern portions of the site.
+The subject property encompasses an area of 10.875 acres of vacant land and is bordered by a combination of single-family homes and vacant land to the north and east, single-family homes to the south, and Carlos Street to the west.
+The site slopes up gently to moderately to the east/northeast except for a north-facing slope along the northern side of the site, which slopes moderately down to the north, and some localized flat areas near the center and eastern portions of the site.
 There are numerous concrete slabs along with low concrete retaining walls that are remnants from previous military buildings that were part of a World War II training facility that occupied the site around 1945.
 Heavy vegetation, including numerous mature trees and shrubs, occupies much of the site outside the limits of the concrete slabs.

-Plans are to construct two story-buildings containing 71 residential units and one community building.
+Plans are to construct 16 two-story buildings containing 71 residential units and one community building.
 Proposed improvements on the remainder of the site will include surface parking, drive aisles, landscaping, and storm water retention areas.

-On the basis of our investigation, we conclude the site can be developed as planned, provided the recommendations presented in this report are incorporated into the project plans and specifications and implemented during construction.
-The primary geotechnical concern at the site is the presence of undocumented fill and unknown buried foundations and utility lines from the previous site development, as well as the likely presence of large tree roots beneath some of the proposed improvements.
-We conclude the proposed buildings may be supported on conventional spread footings.
+Based on our investigation, we conclude the site can be developed as planned, provided the recommendations presented in this report are incorporated into the project plans and specifications and implemented during construction.
+The primary geotechnical concern for development of the site is the presence of undocumented fill and unknown buried foundations and utility lines from the previous site development, as well as the likely presence of large tree roots beneath some of the proposed improvements.
+We conclude the proposed buildings may be supported on conventional spread footings bearing on engineered fill.

 MP Moss Beach Associates, L.P.
-July 10, 2018 Page 2
+June 28, 2022 Page 2